digitalRM/FOYM-Green-Planet/README.md

         url: '/openGraph.png',
         width: 1600,
         height: 900,
-        alt: 'An image on the the website\s name "Green Planet Template - FOYM" and star like characters in the background pointing at the name', },
+        alt: 'An image of the website\s name "Green Planet - An FOYM.
+Template" and star like characters in the background pointing at the name', },
     ],
     locale: 'en_US',